How to Balance the Angry (Pitta) Period

-Remember that the qualities of pitta (made of fire and water) are sharp, penetrating, hot, liquid, mobile, and oily.
+Pitta dosha is made up of fire and water, and its qualities are sharp, penetrating, hot, liquid, mobile, and oily.
 It is the energy of transformation.
-Like increases like is the most basic principle of Ayurveda, so anything with those qualities will increase pitta.
+Like increases like is one of the fundamental principles of Ayurveda, so anything with those qualities will increase pitta.

 Characteristics of a Pitta Cycle